PaulCahuana/MultiObjectTracking/README.md

 # MultiObjectTracking with OpenCV

-Project: Multiple Object Tracking Using OpenCV from JSON file Date created: May 3, 2022
+Project: Multiple Object Tracking Using OpenCV from JSON file <br />
+Date created: May 3, 2022 <br />

 ## Description